 Conclusion

 The tips and reliefs provided by the government in specific sectors to reduce your corporation tax are complex and demand expert advice.
-Businesses who wish to reduce Corporate Tax liability have to be proactive in recording all their business expenses and then claiming them promptly.
+Businesses that wish to reduce Corporate Tax liability have to be proactive in recording all their business expenses and then claiming them promptly.